Module meteor.scale

 weight_using_uncertainties : bool, optional (default: True)

 Whether or not to weight the scaling by uncertainty values.
-If True, uncertainty values are extracted from the uncertainty_column in both datasets.
+If True, uncertainty values are extracted from the uncertainty_column in both datasets, and robust (Huber) inverse variance weighting is used in the LSQ procedure.

 Returns